Pilates is a perfect exercise for midlife because it’s non-stress and low impact!

 7. Pilates gives you stability and balance.

 As estrogen levels decline during menopause, it affects bone and muscle health.
-When you have weak bones and muscles, you are more at risk of falling and problems in gait or posture.
+When you have weak bones and muscles, you are more at risk of falling and gait or posture problems.
 As a result of practicing Pilates, you have more stability in your movements.
 This prevents falls and accidents from happening.

 8. Pilates improves your quality of life.